jbellis/jamm/README.txt

 about 5 seconds wall clock time.

 By default, MemoryMeter keeps track of descendents visited by measureDeep with an IdentityHashMap.
-This prevents both overcounting and infinite loops due to cycles in the object graph.
+This prevents both over-counting and infinite loops due to cycles in the object graph.
 Of course, this tracking imposes a memory cost of its own.
 You can override this by passing a different tracker provider to the MemoryMeter constructor.